arvidn/utrack/README.rst

 uTrack
 ======

-uTrack is a very leight weight, fast, multithreaded UDP bittorrent tracker for unixes.
+uTrack is a very light weight, fast, multithreaded UDP bittorrent tracker for unixes.

 features
 --------